 2. Earn extra income

 Perhaps you work at a job that where bonuses don’t exist and you don’t expect to see a raise any time soon.
 Instead of waiting for that to happen, focus on bringing in extra income in another way.
 My husband works for himself and decided he was going to work on Saturdays until his credit card was paid off.
-Other ideas include picking up a part-time job, babysitting or petsitting on weekends, freelance writing on the side or doing manual labor from jobs you find on Craigslist (such as mowing someone’s lawn, helping someone move or cleaning someone’s home), or even taking online surveys through companies like Harris Poll Online or Earning Station.
+Other ideas include picking up a part-time job, babysitting or petsitting on weekends, renting your space on Airbnb, freelance writing on the side or doing manual labor from jobs you find on Craigslist (such as mowing someone’s lawn, helping someone move or cleaning someone’s home), or even taking online surveys through companies like Harris Poll Online or Earning Station.

 3. Cut way back on expenses